dasmiq/cs6200-relevance/README.md

 * a `<rel>` tag containing 1 for relevant or 0 for non-relevant, and
 * a `<text>` tag, if the document is relevant, containing the text of the relevant passage.

+In recording page URLs, please remove the information after `#words=` used to highlight search terms.
 To find the text of a newspaper page, click on the Text link just above the image.
 For example, [here is the text of the first result for the Bicycle Craze topic](https://chroniclingamerica.loc.gov/lccn/sn85058130/1889-02-24/ed-1/seq-6/ocr/).
 (Note that you could also construct this link by appending `/ocr` to the main URL for the newspaper page.)
 Select the text of the relevant passage and copy it into the `<text>` tag for the result.

 Once you have added all this information for three topics to the `topics.xml` file, check in your changes and push them to GitHub.